 6.4A.2.2.3 Carrier leakage

-For intra-band non-contiguous CA, if UE indicates uplinkTxDC-TwoCarrierReport-r16, the carrier leakage requirement is defined with applicable frequencies dependent on parameter txDirectCurrentLocation-r16 in UplinkTxDirectCurrentTwoCarrierList IE indicated in activated uplink carrier(s), otherwise, the carrier leakage requirement is defined with applicable frequencies dependent on parameter txDirectCurrentLocation in UplinkTxDirectCurrent IE.
+For intra-band non-contiguous CA, UE can indicate the Carrier leakage frequency with IE UplinkTxDirectCurrentMoreCarrierList-r17, UplinkTxDirectCurrentTwoCarrierList-r16 or UplinkTxDirectCurrentList.

 The relative carrier leakage power is a power ratio of the additive sinusoid waveform and the modulated waveform.
 The relative carrier leakage power shall not exceed the values specified in Table 6.4A.2.4.3-1.
 Carrier leakage frequencies are those that are enclosed either in the RB containing the carrier leakage frequency, or in the two RBs immediately adjacent to the carrier leakage frequency but excluding any allocated RB.

 6.4A.2.3 Transmit modulation quality for inter-band CA